threema-ch/threema-ios/README.md

 - Choose `Threema` as scheme to run the app tests.
 - Choose `ThreemaFramework` as scheme to run the framework tests.
-- Choose `ThreemaWork` as scheme to run Threema Work specific tests.
+- Choose `Threema Work` as scheme to run Threema Work specific tests.

 ## <a name="reproducible-builds"></a>Reproducible Builds